nextflow-io/nextflow/docs/dsl2.rst

 -------------------

 A Nextflow script allows the inclusion of any number of modules.
-When multiple components need to be included from the some module script the component names can be specified in the same inclusion using the curly brackets notation as shown below::
+When multiple components need to be included from the some module script, the component names can be specified in the same inclusion using the curly brackets notation as shown below::

     include { foo; bar } from './some/module'